 One of Mother Nature's gifts to Egypt is Siwa Oasis; it is a top destination for medical tourism.
 It beholds super healing powers within its water springs and hot sands.
 Siwa Oasis has one of the most isolated settlements; you'll be introduced to a unique desert culture that you won't see elsewhere.
 This location doesn't also miss History; it's the first place that Alexander the Great visited while arriving in Egypt.
 Some theorists believe that Alexander was buried there.

-A town in the Sinai Peninsula where the oldest inhabited monastery exists, it's named after a young Egyptian Martyr "Saint Catherine.
+A town in the Sinai Peninsula where the oldest inhabited monastery exists, St. Catherine named after a young Egyptian Martyr "Saint Catherine.
 You can also have an unforgettable tour there, climbing the mountain where Moses spoke to God, and watching an incredible sunrise from the top.

 Khan El-Khalili is a historic open bazaar where you can have an amusing walk and buy lots of souvenirs.
 You'll find El Moaz street that hosts the most incredible collection of medieval architectural treasures in the Islamic World in the same area.
 You'll be thrilled by the amount of History those streets behold, from mosques and old houses.